"The human bond is at the heart of my adventures": Cédric Tassan, filmmaker and cycling explorer

 For example, we often go on adventures on foot, with a light backpack and no phone, which teaches them to appreciate physical effort and shared experiences.

-These moments strengthen our family bond and take them away from technological distractions, helping them reconnect with nature and their own bodies.
+These moments strengthen our family bond and distance them from technological distractions, helping them to reconnect with nature and their own bodies.

 A bike trip?